Code-Institute-Submissions/witch-hazel-1/README.md

 <!-- TOC --><a name="the-programs-original-workflow-and-the-technical-issues-with-the-technology-used"></a>
 ## The program's original workflow and the technical issues with the technology used

 At the outset of programming, I wanted the app to call a run.py file in the usual way but to attach an argument after a blank space on the command line, depending on the task that the user wished to do at that time.
 Unfortunately, the Heroku pseudo terminal on which the app is destined to run does not allow the use of command-line arguments (or at least I have been unable to find a way of implementing such a command-line-argument-based design).

 Due to some issues with my implementation of the Heroku architecture, I discovered this limitation rather late in the day.
 As a result I was forced redesign the app at the last-minuteto follow a different (and in my opinion much less elegant) logic.
 Originally, the user would have typed the run.py file name on the terminal, followed by a space and then a short string indicating what they wanted the app to do.

 For example, they would have typed ``run.py plan_cuttings`` to plan their campaign of taking and preparing cuttings.
 But the Heroku pseudo-terminal automatically runs the ``run.py`` file without any arguments immediately upon opening, so everything must be based on an argument-free initial call.
 The description of the workflow below is based on my last-minute changes due to this difficulty.
 It should be understood, however, that workflow described below was not my first choice.

-The time used dealing with this problem at the last minute may have affected some of the finishing work on the program.
-For example, it was my original intention to connect each task to the next in their logical order, asking the user if they wished to go on to the next task.
-Sadly, the user now needs to restart the program every time they wish to complete a new task.
+The time used dealing with this problem at the last minute may have affected some of the finishing work on the program in its first iteration.
+I have since dealt with most of those (mainly presentation) issues.

+Having said all that, in hindsight, I now realise that my original design choice to type out each option as a command-line argument was unnecessary and that running the run.py file and inviting the user to type in the various options turned out to be a far more elegant solution.

 - - -

 <!-- TOC --><a name="the-programs-workflow"></a>
-## The program's workflow:
+## The program's final workflow:
 After considerable debate, it was decided to order the various tasks to be done in the program to match the tasks as they arose during the calendar year.
-One of the other candidate orderings was to follow the logical flow of what was actually done to individual plants, from planning the campaign to cuttings of _H.
+One of the rejected candidate sequencing patterns was to follow the logical flow of what was actually done to individual plants, from planning the campaign to cuttings of _H.
 Virginiana_, through carrying out that plan in the autumn, through potting up rooted cuttings the following spring, then the planning of the grafting campaign and then doing the actual grafting of scions onto the rootstocks the following late winter, followed by all the ongoing maintenance tasks required to keep the grafted plants healthy and in order until ready for sale.
-Another option was to begin each twelve-month period in the autumn, when the owners first begin to plan their cutting campaign.
+Another candidate ordering was to begin each twelve-month period in the autumn, when the owners first begin to plan their cutting campaign.

 Though beginning the workflow at the start of every calendar year and ordering app tasks like real-world seasonal nursery tasks added a little complexity to the design of the program, the reason for doing so was two-fold:
 - Early winter (around the Christmas holiday time), being the quiet time for the couple, was the best time for them to check on the work they had done over the year and to ensure that it was properly recorded in the App.
 - The couple could more easily tick off tasks done in the order in which they were done, thus making sure the data for each year was complete before closing out the year and beginning a new year.

-Thus the program opens with the task of planning the grafting campaign (for each cultivar), going through each subsequent seasonal task in calendar order, following these with the non-seasonal maintenance tasks of the nursery and finishing with the final step of closing out the calendar year and preparing the spreadsheet for the data to be input in the following year.
+Thus the program opens with the task of planning the grafting campaign (for each cultivar) (which happens in late winter &ndash; in February or March), going through each subsequent seasonal task in calendar order, following these with the non-seasonal maintenance tasks of the nursery and finishing with the final step of closing out the calendar year and preparing the spreadsheet for the data to be input in the following year.

+In the App's main menu, the five seasonal tasks are grouped together as Options 1 to 5 at the top of the menu, with the non-seasonal tasks grouped below them.
+The final task of the year is shown at the bottom of the menu, in orange if the option is disabled (because all seasonal tasks are not yet complete) and in green if it's enabled.

 <!-- TOC --><a name="seasonal-tasks-in-order"></a>
 ### Seasonal tasks in order

 Here, then are the seasonal tasks as they appear in the main (and only) menu of the program, along with their data dependencies.
-1. plan grafting tasks (dependent on the mature rootstocks available and on the cultivars listed in the system) (January or February)
+1. **Plan grafts for this year** (dependent on the mature rootstocks available and on the cultivars listed in the system) (Febuary or March)

+If the user chooses 1, they are shown the list of cultivars and asked to choose the cultivar for which they want to plan grafting.

+On condition the planning task has not already been completed, they are given a variety of relevant information (rootstocks available, etc.) and invited to enter a planned figure (or to replace any existing planned figure).
+If the planning task has already been recorded as completed, they are asked if they wish to reopen it.

+They are prevented from entering more planned grafts than there are grafts available for planning.

+Finally, they are asked if they have completed the planning task for that cultivar.

-2. record grafts made (cross-checked against rootstocks and broken down by cultivar) (February to April)
+2. **Record grafts taken** (cross-checked against rootstocks and broken down by cultivar) (late March to April)

+This option puts the planning into action.
+The user is again shown the list of cultivars and asked to choose one.
+They are then invited to enter the number of grafts the have actually made for the relevant cultivar (since their last entry, where relevant).
+If they have previously made an entry, the new entry is ADDED to the old one.

+Again, they are not allowed to enter numbers greater than the number of rootstocks currently available.

+Task completion questions are dealt with as with Option 1.

-3. pot up rooted cuttings (no planning needed: numbers depend on the number of cuttings taken in the previous season that have successfully rooted) (April to June)
+3. **Record rooted rooted cuttings potted up** (no App-supported planning needed: numbers depend almost exclusively on the number of cuttings taken in the previous season that have successfully rooted) (April to June)

+This function works like Option 2, except that the user is not restricted in the number of cuttings they can pot up (except by the general system limit of 10,000).
+They are, however, shown the number of cuttings made in the previous year.

+Task closure is handled as above.

-4. plan cutting campaign (depends on projected needs; there is rarely an issue with the amount of material or space available suitable for taking cuttings) (August to September)
+4. **Plan this year's cutting campaign** (depends on projected needs; there is rarely an issue with the amount of material or space available suitable for taking cuttings) (August to September)

+This option simply asks the user to enter a planned figure for cuttings to be taken this year.
+Any previous figure is overwritten.

+The only numerical limit is the system limit of 10,000.

+Task closure as above.

-5. take cuttings (October and November)
+5. **Record cuttings taken** (October and November)

+This option gives the user the planned figure and asks them to enter a figure actually taken.
+The figure given is limited only by the system limit and the figure entered is added to any number previously recorded.

+Task closure as above.

+When all tasks for cuttings, rootstocks and all cultivars have been completed, Option 0 is enabled.

+### Non-seasonal tasks in order

 They are followed by the non-seasonal tasks:
-6. recording rootstock losses (losses before gains simply because losses are more likely)
-7. recording rootstock gains
+6. **Record plant losses** (for both rootstocks and each variety of grafted plants)

+This is really two functions, one for rootstocks and one for the various varieties of grafted plants.

+The user is first asked whether they want to enter a loss for rootstocks.
+If so, the user enters that loss.
+They can only enter losses for rootstocks potted up this year.

+Final review with the customer showed that this in hindsight was an error, as it should really also be possible to enter losses for rootstocks maturing this year, but since losses of potted up cuttings in Year Zero are far lower than in Year Zero minus One (straight after potting up), it was not considered a showstopper.
+It must nevertheless be repaired in the next iteration.

+If the user wants to record a loss of cultivars for a particular notional age, then they answer 'n' to the first question.
+Are then shown the cultivars from which to choose.
+Then they choose the affected age and enter the number of plants of that cultivar and age that have been lost.

+In any case, the user can't record greater losses of any category of plant than are in the nursery.

+7. **Record plant gains** (ditto)

+This works essentially like Option 6, though the limit is simply the system limit of 10,000.

-8. recording grafted plant losses (by cultivar and year)
+8. **Hold grafted plants over for one year** (by cultivar and year)

-9. recording grafted plant gains (by cultivar and year)
+This works similarly to the two previous two, though it:

+- contains no rootstock choice and
+- adds the number lost from the chosen year to the previous year

+The logical number limits apply: you can't hold back a Year-One plant, and you can't hold back more plants of any category than are in the system.

-10. moving grafted plants forward a year (by cultivar and source year)
+9. **Bring grafted plants forward one year** (by cultivar and year)
-11. moving grafted plants back a year (by cultivar and source year)

-And finally, it's time for
+This function does the same as Option 8, but in the opposite direction.

-0. closing out the year and preparing the data format for the next year (checks that all processes are closed)
+### Closing the current year and preparing the data structure for the next year.

-Typically towards the autumn of every year, the owners will want to close out the figures they have entered over the previous year, begin a new year and start work on planning their campaign of taking _H.
-Virginiana_ cuttings.
-They begin this task by running the app and choosing option ``1`` (``Create new year/Close out current year``).
-This function adds the required new lines for the new current year on each worksheet, and copies the data on graft stocks for the old current year to date from the ``grafts-year-zero`` worksheet to the ``plants`` worksheet.
-This has the effect of putting the data for the previous year out of reach of the seasonal tasks.

-Also within the ``Create new year/Close out current year`` function, users can choose either to enter the figure for cuttings that they anticipate taking this year or opt to leave that job for later.
+And finally, when at least all the seasonal tasks have been marked as completed, it's time for

+0. **Close out current year** (enabled only if all seasonal tasks have been completed)

 ![The rootstock worksheet straight after the user executes the ``Create new year/Close out current year`` function](assets/readme_assets/rootstock_new_year.png)

 *The rootstock worksheet straight after the user executes the* ``Create new year/Close out current year`` *function.
-Note that the user has chosen to enter a value for planned cuttings of 2,800.
+Note that the user has chosen to enter a value for planned cuttings of 5200.
 That value can be changed at any time during the year by running Option 2* ``Plan this year's cutting campaign``*.*

 - - -